Plastic Litter and Waste Reduction Campaign

 NRDC estimates that California cities spend about $11 per resident to keep litter from ending up in our oceans as marine pollution.
 For California, the overall cost to protect our waters from litter is roughly $428 million each year--with between 8% to 25% attributable to plastic bags alone according to clean up data from San Jose and Los Angeles County.

-Additionally, Southern California cities have spent in excess of $1.7 billion in meeting Total Maximum Daily Loads for trashed in impaired waterways.
+Additionally, Southern California cities are estimated to have spent in excess of $1.7 billion in meeting Total Maximum Daily Loads for trashed in impaired waterways.

 Moreover cities and recyclers spend exorbitant amounts of time and money removing plastic bags from their recyclables stream, where bags jam machinery and add to the manual labor costs of recycling.
 San Jose estimated an annual loss of $1 million each year due to plastic bag related repairs in their facilities.
 And in early 2013, it was reported that at least one recycling facility in Sacramento shut down six times a day to remove bags from their machines.